Sheet Music Review

 It is certainly striking to find such different musical styles side-by-side in this collection, which ultimately provides a highly enticing introduction to the piano music of this still-neglected composer.

-All the pieces would be approachable for a pianist at around Grade 4-6 / Intermediate – Early Advanced level.
+All the pieces would be approachable for a pianist at around early advanced level (UK Grades 5-7).

 The publication itself is beautifully presented, just as one would expect from Bärenreiter, with excellent music editing based on the original sources (and with helpful editorial fingering included), clearly and spaciously engraved notation, and produced using the highest quality physical materials.